csdms/bmi/README.rst

    </p>

-The *Basic Model Interface* (BMI) is a library specification created by the `Community Surface Dynamics Modeling System`_ (CSDMS) to facilitate the conversion of a model or dataset into a reusable, plug-and-play component.
+The *Basic Model Interface* (BMI), developed by the `Community Surface Dynamics Modeling System`_ (CSDMS), is a standardized set of control and query functions that, when added to a software element such as a model or a dataset, makes that software easier to couple with other software that also exposes a BMI.

-Recall that in this context an interface is a named set of functions with prescribed arguments and return values.
-The BMI functions make a model self-describing and fully controllable by a modeling framework or application.
+A BMI makes a model self-describing and fully controllable by a modeling framework or application.
-By design, the BMI functions are straightforward to implement in any language, using only basic data types from standard language libraries.
+By design, the BMI functions are straightforward to implement in any language, using basic data types from standard language libraries.
 Also by design, the BMI functions are noninvasive.
 This means that a model's BMI does not make calls to other components or tools and is not modified to use any